Mental health matters: Where different groups in S’pore can get help and support

 Seniors

-- Sixty-five of 73 Community Outreach Teams (Crest) provide support for seniors at risk of developing mental health conditions.
+- Sixty-five of 73 Community Outreach Teams, known as Crest, provide support for seniors at risk of developing mental health conditions.

 - Silver Generation Ambassadors can share resources with those reluctant to seek help due to the fear of mental health stigma.